 - What kind of equipment do you own?

 - What kind of intellectual property do you have in your business?
-List trademarks, patents, etc.
+List trademarks, patents, and so on.

-- What kind of human resources do you have?
+- What kind of professional development opportunities do you offer?

 - What kind of processes do you have in place that makes your company efficient?

-- What kind of working culture has your company created in the workplace?
+- What kind of working culture has your company created?

 - How does your clientele or community view your company?

 - How did you achieve your reputation?